What is Statistical Inference?

 Best Practices for Statistical Inference

-Making right inferences from data are critical to any statistical analysis or machine learning model.
+Making the right inferences from data is critical to any statistical analysis or machine learning model.
 Below are best practices for statistical inference:

-Statistical inference often involves making decisions or predictions based on data.
+- Hypothesis Testing: Statistical inference often involves making decisions or predictions based on data.
 Hypothesis testing is a process where an assumption about a population parameter is first assumed.
-The assumptions are then tested on the basis of sample data.
+The assumptions are then tested based on sample data.

-Depending on the type of data, the nature of the distribution and our question of interest, it is essential to choose the right statistical test.
+- Select Appropriate Test Statistic: Depending on the type of data, the nature of the distribution, and our question of interest, it is essential to choose the right statistical test.

-Before conducting statistical inference, we should check for the assumptions needed for a particular statistical test, such as independence, normality or equal variances.
+- Check for Assumptions: Before conducting statistical inference, we should check for the assumptions needed for a particular statistical test, such as independence, normality, or equal variances.

 Challenges with Statistical Inference